 The School participates in federal financial aid.
 Students who receive loans are responsible for repaying the loan amount, plus any interest, less the amount of any refunds, and if those students have received federal student financial aid funds, they are entitled to a refund of the monies not paid to the federal student financial aid program fund.
 For students who have received Title IV financial assistance, the Federal Return of Title IV Funds calculation will be completed first and applicable funds returned.
 Returned funds will be reduced from the payments received on behalf of the student before applying the institutional refund policy to determine whether the student is owed a refund or if a balance is owed to the School.
-If a balance is owed to the School, the student has to make arrangements to pay it.
-In compliance with Federal regulations, the School will determine how much Federal student financial assistance the student has earned or not earned when a student who is a Title IV recipient withdraws from the School.
+If a balance is owed to the School, the student financial assistance the student has earned or not earned when a student who is a Title IV recipient withdraws from the School.
 The Federal Return of Title IV Funds formula dictates the amount of federal Title IV aid that must be returned to the federal government or the lending institution by the school and/or student.
 The federal formula is applicable to an eligible student receiving federal aid when that student withdraws on or before the 60% point in time in the payment period.
-The Return of Title IV Funds calculation may result in the student owing a balance to the Federal Government and, in some cases, to the School.
+The Return of Title IV Funds a balance to the Federal Government and, in some cases, to the School.
 Refunds are made within forty-five (45) days of withdrawal.